armanewy/openbox-radar/README.md

 # Open‑Box Radar

 Open‑Box Radar is a Next.js 14 app + Cloudflare Worker that collects open‑box deals, stores normalized snapshots in Postgres, and exposes fast search and browse.
-Best Buy uses the official Open Box API; Micro Center can be scraped via DOM.
+Best Buy uses the official Open Box API; Micro Center and Newegg inventories are scraped via HTML/DOM parsers.
 The UI is open to browse/search (no login).
 “Watch” and “Save search” use passwordless email (magic link).

 ## Architecture overview
 - The Next.js app router experience covers the marketing site, search, and authenticated watch dashboard.
 Shared layout code loads the magic-link session from cookies so server and client components render consistently.